Have You Been Drinking & Driving?

-Many police cruisers have microphones in the front and back seat of the vehicle, so do not think you are not being recorded just because you are placed in the back of a cruiser.
-Again, everything you say is being recorded AND WILL BE USED to convict you in court.
+Many police cruisers have microphones in the front and back seat of the vehicle, therefore, you are still being recorded once you are placed in the back of a cruiser.
+Again, everything you say is being recorded CAN AND WILL BE USED to convict you in court.

 It should also be noted that you have the right to call your attorney at any point in the above interaction.